statavarthy/Project-Life-Expectancy-Based-on-SocioEconomic-Indicators/README.md

 This product includes the following libraries and packages:
 MathNet.Numerics is used to provide methods and algorithm for numerical computation and for finding the correlation between different factors.

-NUnit framework is used for unit testing. it is an open source software.
+NUnit framework is used for unit testing.
+It is an open source software.